jnGreg/jobFinder/README.md

 - [Python] - Crawler/ scrapper programming language, version 3.10
 - [PHP] - website programming language, version 8.1.6
 - [re] - Build in python module for finding patterns in text
+- [urllib] - a package that collects several modules for working with URLs
 - [000Webhost] - Deploy for Crawler and Website
 - [MySQL] - SQL db hosted on Heroku (Hobby Dev plan)
 - [jQuery] - a fast, small, and feature-rich JavaScript library